 The pass series consists of the Annual Pass, the Senior Pass*, the Access Pass and the free Annual Pass for U.S. Military.
 Children under the age of 16 are admitted free at all NPS fee sites.

 PLEASE NOTE: Golden Access and Golden Age Passports are no longer sold.
 However, these passes will continue to be honored according to the provisions of the pass.

 Senior Pass Changes

-On August 28th, 2017, the price of the America the Beautiful – The National Parks and Federal Recreational Lands Senior Pass will increase for the first time since 1994.
-The cost will increase to $80 from $10 for a lifetime pass.
+On August 28th, 2017, the price of the America the Beautiful – The National Parks and Federal Recreational Lands Senior Pass increased for the first time since 1994.
+The cost increased to $80 from $10 for a lifetime pass.
 Seniors (age 62 & older) can also purchase an annual Senior Pass for $20.
-If purchased consecutively for four years, all four cards can be exchanged for a lifetime Senior Pass.
+If purchased consecutively for four years, all four Annual Senior Pass cards can be exchanged for a Lifetime Senior Pass.
 The additional revenue will be used to enhance the visitor experience in parks.

 Learn more about the changes, what they mean for you, and how the additional funds will be used when you visit the National Park Service's Senior Pass changes page.
 The infographic below explains the major changes to the pass program.

 Last updated: February 8, 2018